solo-io/solo-docs/gloo/docs/enterprise/rate_limits_envoy/_index.md

 transfer-encoding: chunked
 ```
 ## Conclusion
 With the custom rate-limit configuration option, you have the full power of Envoy rate limits to use for your custom use cases.
-The downsides to this is the API is a bit more complicated.
+The downside to this is the API is a bit more complicated.
 To leverage a simpler API that can do true per-user (logged-in, authenticated user) rate limits, take a look at [Gloo's simplified ratelimit API](../ratelimit).